nametoolong/flint/README.md

 Flint provides strong integrity and **really weak confidentiality**, as Enigma is a WWII cipher.
 It is recommended to use [stunnel](https://www.stunnel.org/index.html) for some true confidentiality.

+Flint might reject to connect due to its broken handshake behavior that a handshake message must be received intact at one time.

 Building
 ------
 ```